Miracle-2001/GNN4EEG/src/further_illustration/Functions_and_Arguments.md

 - **models.RGNN(num_nodes,num_hiddens,num_layers,electrode_position,global_connections=None)**

     Initialize a RGNN model.
-Here the shape of 'electrode_position' should be (2,num_nodes) or (3,num_nodes).
+Here the shape of 'electrode_position' should be (2,num_nodes) or (3,num_nodes), representing for 2D or 3D position coordinate value for each electrode.
+An example can be found in /src/utils&others/pos.npy, the use of which is shown in example.ipynb.
 Global connections should be declared if the user want to introduce global inter-channel connections.
 (Detail intuition can be found in the original paper.)

 - **models.RGNN.train(self,train_data,train_labels,valid_data=None, device=torch.device('cpu'),optimizer=torch.optim.Adam, num_classes=2,dropout=0.5,NodeDAT=False, batch_size=256, lr=5e-3, l1_reg=0.0,l2_reg=0.0, num_epoch=50)**